Eamon02/Funder-Custom-Theme/README.md

 # Funder Custom Theme

-A custom Wordpress theme initiated with PHP and bilt with HTML and SCSS to maximize control over all design aspects and optimized for more responsive designs.
+A custom Wordpress theme initiated with PHP and built with HTML and SCSS to maximize control over all design aspects and optimized for more responsive designs.

 [Live Site](https://fundertrading.com/)